kanaria69/Mainecoco/README.md

-## I went to the zoo the other day, there was only one dog in it.
-It was a shitzu.
+## What did Romans use to cut pizza before the rolling cutter was invented?
+Lil Caesars